 School of Engineering and Applied Sciences

 The School of Engineering and Applied Sciences (SEAS) offers doctoral and master’s degree programs that lie at the interfaces of engineering, the applied sciences (from biology to physics), and technology.
-Particular areas of academic focus include applied mathematics, applied physics, bioengineering, computer science, electrical engineering, environmental sciences and engineering, and mechanical engineering and materials science.
+Particular areas of academic focus include applied mathematics, applied physics, bioengineering, computer science, computational science and engineering, electrical engineering, environmental science and engineering, and mechanical engineering and materials science.

 In keeping with the interdisciplinary nature of modern research, SEAS does not have traditional academic departments and does not award degrees by specific research area.

-Students may instead work towards a Master of Science, Master of Engineering, and Doctor of Philosophy degree in one of four subjects—Applied Mathematics, Applied Physics, Computer Science, and Engineering Science.
-Students make also work toward a Master of Science or a Master of Engineering in Computational Science and Engineering.
-Currently there is not a doctoral degree option for Computational Science and Engineering.
+Students may instead work towards a Master of Science, Master of Engineering, and Doctor of Philosophy degree in one of four subjects—Applied Mathematics, Applied Physics, Computer Science, and Engineering Sciences.
+Students may also work toward a Master of Science or a Master of Engineering in Computational Science and Engineering.

-The faculty members in the SEAS, nearly 30 percent of whom have joint appointments in other research areas, have close ties with the science departments (especially Physics, Biology, Chemistry, and Earth and Planetary Sciences) in the Faculty of Arts and Sciences and increasing ties to Harvard’s professional schools (including business and medicine).
+The faculty members in the SEAS, nearly 30 percent of whom have joint appointments in other research areas, have close ties with the science departments (especially Physics, Biology, Chemistry, and Earth and Planetary Sciences) in the Faculty of Arts and Sciences and increasing ties to Harvard’s professional schools (including business, law, medicine, and the Kennedy School of Government).
 Students may also pursue collaborative options through the Medical Engineering and Medical Physics (MEMP) program, which is part of the Harvard-MIT Division of Health Sciences and Technology.

-The majority of the course offerings, most of which span across disciplines, are listed in the Courses of Instruction under the following broad headings: applied mathematics, applied physics, applied computation, computer science, and engineering sciences.
+The majority of the course offerings, most of which span across disciplines, are listed in the Courses of Instruction under the following broad headings: applied computation, applied mathematics, applied physics, , computer science, and engineering sciences.
 In addition to lecture courses and seminars, students may take directed reading and research courses in connection with their dissertations and, on occasion, use them to explore topics not covered in regular courses.
-Programs that include considerable work in one or more science departments are common.
+Programs that include work in one or more science departments are common.
 Students may supplement their studies by cross-registering in other Harvard graduate schools or at the Massachusetts Institute of Technology.
-(Certain limitations apply.)
+(Certain limitations apply)

 Master of Science (SM)

 The master of science (SM) degree is awarded for the successful completion of eight semester length courses at Harvard.
 The SM degree is non-research based degree and no dissertation, foreign language, or general examination is required.
 Upon successful completion of the SM degree, any student planning to pursue the PhD degree must formally apply to the PhD program (see below).
 No preferential treatment is given to SM degree holders seeking admission to the PhD program.
-Students admitted to the PhD program can apply for and receive SM on completion of the requirements for the master’s degree.
+Students admitted to the PhD program can apply for and receive SM on completion of the requirements for the master’s degree en route to the PhD.

 Master of Engineering (ME)